MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/Debug-ContainerHost/README.md

 ** A Windows NAT is configured if a Docker NAT network exists **

 If something deletes the Window NAT configuration then you may need to recreate it.
+Otherwise, containers won't be able to access the internet or other networks.

 First, find what the NAT's internal prefix should be with `docker network inspect nat`

 ```
 PS> docker network inspect nat